va1da5/simple-workflow-engine/README.md

 ## Workflow Step Example

-The step executor uses `handle` function to execute the step, so this function must be implemented in the step code.
+The executor uses `handle` function to run code, so this name must be defined in the code block.

 ```python
 import requests